 I am very fortunate to find this job.
 It feels like I am paid to plan my future trips.
 Without this, I do not think I can raise the needed money especially I still travel domestically every month.

-Between paper-checking, traveling, and content writing, I would still post narratives here.
+Between paper-checking, traveling, travel funding, and content writing, I would still post narratives here.

 Seeking for your understanding,